MonteLogic/MoL-blog-content/posts/work-notes/MoL-blog-weba/MoL-blog-weba-wn-1.md

 So, I think a good way to get around this is to have a filter feature on the blog, then I can just use the arrow toggle to see which one was the last updated and which one was first published first, etc.

+## Start: Tue Apr 01 2025 11:19:55 CDT

+Currently focusing on code bounties.

+But what I would really like to do is do a 1rm tracker and put it on MoLogicTraining.

+...
+I have a job interview at 2pm today.

+### ...

+Tried to register Scaleway but didn't have accounts setup correctly.

+## Start: Wed Apr 02 2025 05:06:40 CDT

+So when I get around to it, I will get the funds in for scaleway then I'll start my own proposal.